 Abnormal query requests can be processed.
-These are requests that timed out and requests in which the specified parameters are invalid.
+This includes the requests that timed out and requests in which the specified parameters are invalid.

 Access to the pipeline aggregation engine is optimized.

-The limit on special characters in tag names and metric names is removed.
+The limits on special characters in tag names and metric names are removed.

-The following issue is fixed: Operations for clearing data and metric deletion do not take effect.
+The following issue is fixed: The operations for deleting data or metrics do not take effect.

-The following issue is fixed: The Instances page in the TSDB console is not opened as expected.
+The following issue is fixed: The Instances page in the TSDB console does not appear as expected.

-The following issue is fixed: Errors are reported for concurrent queries.
+The following issue is fixed: An error is returned when you run concurrent queries.

 V1.2.0 released on February 7, 2018